 This form will be used to determine the project cost per person benefiting.
-In calculating the cost effectiveness, fill out the form using only the LCDBG funds requested for the project (less engineering costs).
+In calculating the cost effectiveness, fill out the form using only the LCDBG funds requested for the project (less administration, pre-agreement, resilency and engineering costs).

 a.
-On line a., indicate the total amount of LCDBG funds requested less engineering costs.
+On line a., indicate the total amount of LCDBG funds requested less administration, preagreement, and engineering costs.
 Do not include "other" funds on line a.